shodan8192/sophgo-sg200x-debian/README.md

 and reboot afterwards.

-### Wifi on DuoS/LicheeRVNano
+### WiFi on DuoS/LicheeRVNano
-For the LicheeRVNano/DuoS board, Wifi is enabled.
-To connect to your wifi network, execute the following command and select "Activate a connection" and select your wifi network:
+For the LicheeRVNano/DuoS board, WiFi is enabled.
+To connect to your wifi network, execute the following command (example, use ssid and password of your wifi network):
 ```
 touch /boot/wifi.sta
 echo "My WiFi" | tee /boot/wifi.ssid